Lisa Loeb: "Stay (I Missed You)" (1994)

 Loeb's big break came through her friendship with actor Ethan Hawke, who lived in an apartment across the street from her in New York City.
 She told Cosmopolitan that she met Hawke in the NYC theater community where, as she phrased it, "I made music for his plays".
 Loeb gave Hawke the Juan Patiño-produced version of "Stay (I Missed You);" he in turn gave it to director Ben Stiller during the making of the 1994 film Reality Bites.
-Stiller subsequently decided to use the song in the film's ending credits, and it was included by Ron Fair on the soundtrack on RCA Records.
+Stiller used the song in the film's ending credits, and it was included by Ron Fair on the soundtrack on RCA Records.
 Hawke directed a rare one-take video on film, a continuous steadicam shot operated by Robin Buerki.

-"Stay (I Missed You)" went on to become a number one hit on the American charts.
-When her song hit number one, Loeb earned the distinction of being the first artist to top the Hot 100 before being signed to any record label.
+"Stay (I Missed You)" went on to become a number-one hit on the Billboard Hot 100 in the U.S. When her song hit number one, Loeb earned the distinction of being the first artist to top the Hot 100 before signing to a record label.
 The single reached Gold status on July 12, 1994, just over three months after its release date.
-Loeb and Nine Stories received a Grammy nomination for Best Pop Performance by a Group, and were named Best International Newcomer in the Brit Awards.
+Loeb and Nine Stories were nominated for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals, and were named Best International Newcomer in the Brit Awards.

 In 2019, Loeb released a limited edition 12" red vinyl pressing of the song for the 25th anniversary of the song.
 The release included four unreleased versions of "Stay (I Missed You)", "Truthfully", "Waiting for Wednesday", and "I Do", recorded live in January 2013 in Japan.

 Loeb appeared at the 25th anniversary screening of Reality Bites at the Tribeca Film Festival, with the film's stars Ethan Hawke, Winona Ryder, Ben Stiller, and Janeane Garofalo, and performed "Stay (I Missed You)" during the film's end credits.